 Community for us has always meant finding a faith community.
-Even before we moved out here, we asked, “Where is the closest Catholic church?”
-We were excited to discover that it was less than a kilometer away and offered a student Mass plus daily Mass on campus.
-We walked or biked to church a few times last summer and joined the other students after Mass for a social time.
+Before we move to a new city or new neighbourhood, we always look on Google maps for the closest Catholic church?”
+When we moved to Victoria, we were excited to discover that there was a church less than a kilometer away that offered a student Mass plus daily Mass on campus.
+We walked or biked to church a few times and joined the other students after Mass for a social time.

 When I saw a mom’s group listed in the Sunday bulletin of one church we attended, I almost whooped.
 Here was a place we could belong!
 I could hardly wait for Wednesday morning to go meet the other moms.
 And when we showed up, it was even better than I expected.
 A group of grandmas watched the children while the moms went upstairs for fellowship.
 The moms welcomed me warmly and I felt an instant connection with them.

 That first week, I just sat there, soaking up the feeling of being with other Catholic moms who faced the same questions and struggles that I did.
 As the weeks went on, Sunshine began talking about “my friends” and ran to give the grandmas a hug as soon as we arrived and I found myself making the kind of close friends I’d had in northern Alberta.
 We shared our struggles with the monotony of motherhood, exchanged meal planning ideas, and commiserated about the difficulty of taking children to Mass.